Your shopping cart is empty!

 5. TO RECHARGE YOUR BATTERIES

 You may not feel fully rested and refreshed by hitting pause just for a few moments, but it will help.
 I try to take a moment out for myself several times a day if I can.
 I use it as a check-in to see how I’m feeling.
-(Best accompanied by a nice mug of green tea, I find.)
+(Best accompanied by a nice mug of hot tea, I find.)

 6. TO CALM DOWN

 Are you feeling harassed?
 Angry?
 Frustrated?
 None of these are good for your stress levels, or for your peace of mind.
 Try and hit pause whenever you’re hit by negative feelings like these, to enable you to calm your mind and body.
 It can help prevent those feelings from escalating to start with.
+Click here for 4 simple tips to help calm your mind.

 7. TO BE MINDFUL